animatedmax/spring-data-geode/src/main/markdown/index.md

-2.  (optional) Annotate your application domain objects that are stored in the Region with expiration policies and custom settings by using one of Spring Data for Apache Geode’s `@Expiration` annotations:
+2.  (optional) Annotate your application domain objects that are stored in the Region with expiration policies and custom settings by using one of Spring Data for GemFire's `@Expiration` annotations:
     `@Expiration`, `@IdleTimeoutExpiration`, or `@TimeToLiveExpiration`

-3.  (optional) In cases where particular application domain objects have not been annotated with Spring Data for Apache Geode’s `@Expiration` annotations at all, but the Apache Geode Region is configured to use SDG’s custom `AnnotationBasedExpiration` class to determine the expiration policy and settings for objects stored in the Region, you can set “default” expiration attributes on the `AnnotationBasedExpiration` bean by doing the following:
+3.  (optional) In cases where particular application domain objects have not been annotated with Spring Data for GemFire's `@Expiration` annotations at all, but the Apache Geode Region is configured to use SDG's custom `AnnotationBasedExpiration` class to determine the expiration policy and settings for objects stored in the Region, you can set "default" expiration attributes on the `AnnotationBasedExpiration` bean by doing the following:

 </div>